-Notes to the Financial Statements for the Year Ended 31 December 2021 (continued)
+Notes to the Financial Statements for the Year Ended 31 December 2023 (continued)

-19 Trade and other payables
+20 Trade and other payables

-2021 2020
+2023 2022

-£ 000 £ 000
+£ 000 000 £

 Non-current trade and other payables

-Amounts due to other group companies 991,932 960,104
+Amounts due to other group companies 776,070 668,124

-Interest on loans from other companies within the Vesuvius Group are typically interest free between dormant companies, Libor +2% for loans between UK companies, Libor +2.5% for loans from UK to non-UK companies and Libor +1.05% for loans from non-UK to UK companies.
-As a result of risk-free rate reform, with effect from 1st June 2021 GBP Libor was replaced with the Bank of England base rate for GBP denominated loans.
+Interest on loans from other companies within the Vesuvius Group are calculated at market convention reference rate appropriate to each currency plus a margin of 2% for loans between UK companies and 1.05% for loans from non-UK to UK companies.
+Interest on loans from dormant companies within the Vesuvius Group are typically interest free.
 Repayment dates across all loans are variable and include loans repayable on demand but able to be renewed as required.

-2021 £ 000 2020 £ 000
+2023 £ 000 2022 £ 000

 Current trade and other payables

-Accrued expenses and other payables 7,015 3,613
+Accrued expenses and other payables 12,291 8,112

-Amounts due to other group companies 695 187
+Amounts due to other group companies 998 502

-Other Taxes and Social security 693 393
+Other Taxes and Social security 975 810

-8,403 4,192
+14,264 9,424

-20 Financial risk review
+21 Financial risk review

 The Company's exposure to financial risk is managed as part of the Group.
-Full details about the Group's exposure to financial risks and how these risks could affect the Group's future financial performance are given in Note 25 to the 2021 Annual Report and Financial Statements.
+Full details about the Group's exposure to financial risks and how these risks could affect the Group's future financial performance are given in Note 24 to the Vesuvius plc Annual Report 2023.